 He assured me I was adding plenty to the family.
 But from my bed, where I’d read up to book five in the Dune series, it was hard to believe him.
 I couldn’t read to the kids without barfing.
 He had to cook, clean, take care of the kids.
 Basically, Bear was a single dad with the ball-and-chain of a sick wife to care for.
 I was despondent.
 He was desperate to help me.
 We lived in plenty of misery.

-The baby was born, as babies usually are.
-I resented how quickly he went back to work.
+The baby was born, and I resented how quickly he went back to work.
 I had just given birth.
 He was leaving me alone with a 3-year-old, a 2-year-old, and a newborn.
 I was weak from being sick, and overweight from gestational diabetes—the kind of overweight that puffs going up the stairs.
 I felt like he could have taken more time.
 He resented that I didn’t understand he couldn’t take more time, that while his job technically allowed it, things couldn’t function without him that long.
 This mutual resentment contributed to the difficult time we had after the baby.
 Things like cooking dinner seemed monumental.
 Laundry was out of the question.
 We didn’t function as a couple and a family for a long time.

 But it got easier.
 We fell into a rhythm.
 I feel like just a SAHM, dragging the kids to home school co-ops and babywearing meetings for social interaction.
 He admires my writing.
 “You do so much,” he always says.
 I make a face that involves some cocked eyebrows.
 We don’t agree on my role in the household.
 I think I don’t do enough.
 He says I do too much.
 I think the house is a wreck.
 He says he doesn’t care.
 Our marriage works with these different perceptions.
 They cause some friction when we divvy up household chores, but that’s about it.
 We love each other, and we manage.
 That’s all I can ask for.